Stability of metric viscosity solutions under Hausdorff convergence

 \section{Abstract}

 This study investigated the stability of Hamilton--Jacobi equation on general metric spaces with a perturbation in some whole space.
+This type of stability appears in the domain perturbation problem.
 We find that the stability holds when the set converges in the Hausdorff sense and when the metric converges in some uniform sense.
-Examples of the perturbed space satisfying these assumptions are presented with supplemental results on time-dependent or noncompact case.
+Examples of the perturbed space satisfying these assumptions include network approximation of self-similar sets such as the Sierpi\'{n}ski gasket, junction of shrinking tubes, and lattice lines with the Manhattan distance.
+We also give supplemental results on time-dependent or noncompact case.
 Stability can be achieved when the class of test function of metric viscosity solutions is reduced to the squared distance functions, whose proof is also given.